Inđija railway station

 Inđija railway station is located 1 km from the city center of Inđija.
-Regularly railway station for fast passenger trains.
-Railroad continued to Inđija Pustara in one, and Stara Pazova in the other direction, in the third direction towards to Golubinci.
+Being located on the route between Novi Sad and Belgrade, the station receives regular traffic for fast passenger trains.
+Railroads continue to Inđija Pustara in one direction, Stara Pazova in another direction, and in a third direction towards to Golubinci.
 Inđija railway station consists of 7 railway track.

+In 2023, Metrans Rail announced the opening of a terminal station in Inđija, with services towards Budapest.